kkk987/Hangman/README.md

 * Potential legal, moral, ethical, cultural and safety issues:

     Young players may experience uncomfortableness towards the hangman drawings.
-And some of the secret words may be offensive to certain group of people.
+And some of the secret words may be offensive to a certain group of people.
     As a solution, a disclaim page will be added as a future enhancement.
-And possible offensive words will be reassessed before adding into word list.
+And possible offensive words will be reassessed before adding into a word list.
 * Possible social, political, cultural, racial, gender and international issues:
     Some of the secret words may be offensive to certain social, political, cultural, racial, gender and international groups.
 These words will be assessed before adding into world lists.
 # Design and Planning:
 * Evidence of app idea brainstorming sessions:

     Hangman game is the topic of this terminal app.
 The reasons to pick hangman are that:
-    - a good opportunity to practise the input validation
+    - a good opportunity to practice the input validation
     -  learn how to use class and module
     -  learn how to write dry codes
-    -  and plenty of advanced features for future developemnt
+    -  and plenty of advanced features for future development

 * User stories: